esqu1/ProjectAPCS/README.md

 - Scramble generator fixed, fully works now.
 - Implemented start screen with buttons for different scramble types.
 - Control instructions added.

+2015-01-17
+- Return to menu button created.
+- The 12 cube turns now change the colors array that will check for a solved position.